xiaoYuGi/jobUpgrade/language_prepare/50 behavior questions.md

 So what's the most effective way to improve English level quickly?

+To improve my English, I aim to communicate with native speakers more and more on topics that I am interested in, including questions that may be asked during an interview.
+It would be pointless to tell the interviewer about my cooking skills since it is not relevant to the job.

+So there are two issues i need to solve: finding a native speaker who can talk to me any time i need,and determing the topics to discuss.

+For the first issue I hava found a great solution,which is a AI chatbot with text or voice.I highly recommened checking out https://deepenglish.com/aichatbot/.It's a free chatbot based on GPT-3.5.

+The second issue can alson be solved by the first solution.Here are 35 behavior questions may be asked in a job interview,which i ontained throgh a conversation with the chatbot.I asked it to simulate a job interview,with me playing the role of the applicant and the chatbot acting as the interviewer.We will discuss each question within the scenario we simulated.

+I wil keep a record of the conversations I have with the chatbot every day,focusing on one question per day.

 1. Tell me about a time when you had to work on a challenging Java project.
 How did you approach it?